-6 OPERATING INSTRUCTIONS
+8 OPERATING INSTRUCTIONS

-If you are starting your logger for the first time you may wish to remove the SD card (if installed) before applying power to the logger.
-After setting up any required sensors and setting the clock the card can be inserted to begin logging.
+If you are starting the logger for the first time you may wish to remove the SD card before applying power to the logger.
+Press inwards on the card to release it from the card slot.
+After setting the clock (Section 8.3) the card can be inserted to begin logging.
+The logger is programmed to monitor the sensors that were included in the order.
+If additional sensors will be installed, refer to Section 9 for instructions on setting up an available channel.